louiiuol/jar-it/docs/spec/graphical-chart.md

-# *e*Tin | Graphical Chart 🎨
+# Graphical Chart 🎨

 ## ![wiki banner](../src/img/banner.png "wiki banner")

-## Overview
+## Overview 🌍

-> The following chart defines the graphical sytem of «e.Tin» application with a concret definition of most important visual elements.
+The following chart defines the graphical sytem of «e.Tin» application with a concret definition of most important visual elements.

 ### ![graphical-chart](../src/img/graphic/graphic-chart.png "moodboard insparation")

-## Mood board
+## Mood board 🖼

-> the following mood board helps graphist describing the atmosphere of the graphical chart: It provides the sources of inspirations used to choose colors, fonts, spacing and alignement.
+This mood board helps graphist describing the atmosphere of the graphical chart: It provides the sources of inspirations used to choose colors, fonts, spacing and alignement.
->

 > It describes a *cartoon atmosphere* with large fonts  and vives colors.
 This means that eTin needs to express more simple visual based on the *comics world*.

 ### ![moodboard](../src/img/graphic/moodboard.jpg "moodboard insparation")